ExCiteS/communitymaps-help/_en/manage-contributions.md

 ---
 layout: english
 title: "Manage contributions"
-subtitle: "Once added to the project, contribution can still be edited later on."
+subtitle: "Once a contribution has been added to the project, contributions can be edited later on."
 ---

 ## Feeling lost?